Make note of your Employee ID number (EID)

 Learn about and comply with COVID-19 protocols.

-As a condition of employment, you will be required to comply with the University of California SARS-CoV-2 (COVID-19) Vaccination Program Policy, or any subsequent updated policies.
+As a condition of employment, you will be required to comply with the University of California SARS-CoV-2 (COVID-19) Vaccination Program Policy(link is external), or any subsequent updated policies.
 Under the policy in effect as of Spring 2023, you are required to: